Lemonochrme/lemonochrme.github.io/_posts/2025-05-27-multispectral.md

 NDVI = (NIR - RED) / (NIR + RED)

+# Hardware Dev Platform and System Performance

+## Hardware Setup: CM5 and IO Board
+I received the Raspberry Pi Compute Module 5 (CM5) along with the official IO Board for development.
+The IO Board makes it easier to test and develop on the CM5: it gives access to USB, HDMI, CSI, and power without designing a custom carrier board yet.

+I flashed the 32 GB eMMC on the CM5 with Raspberry Pi OS Lite (64-bit).
+I chose the Lite version because it has no desktop environment and uses less memory.
+It’s better suited for embedded use where I want to run only what’s needed, nothing more.

+After flashing, I connected via SSH over Wifi and started configuring the system for headless operation and testing.

+## System Performance

+Before building the full image processing pipeline, I tested the onboard compute module (Raspberry Pi CM5 – 4 GB RAM, 32 GB eMMC) to get a better sense of what it can handle in terms of CPU and memory performance.

+I used sysbench to simulate realistic workloads.
+For CPU, the system completed over 10,900 operations per second using all four cores.
+For memory, the measured bandwidth was 3650 MiB/sec, which is far beyond what I need for two image buffers and spectral calculations.

+Temperature under load stayed very low, around 42.8°C, with no active cooling.
+This is well within thermal safety margins for a sealed, embedded application.

+To simulate image processing, I ran a JPEG compression on a 1920×1080 grayscale image using ImageMagick.
+It completed in 52 ms, which means I can easily process and save frames at around 10 Hz if needed.

+These results confirm that the CM5 has more than enough capacity for real-time multispectral capture and analysis, even with basic image alignment and NDVI computation onboard.

 # Designing the Onboard Intrument Computer

 There are still a lot of open questions.
 I’m not sure yet how well the image alignment will hold in flight.
 I ordered the components and will begin testing upon delivery.
 But the general structure is there, and I think it’s worth trying.